Adit – An entrance to a mine, generally a horizontal tunnel.

 Assaying – Finding the percentage of a given metal in ore or bullion.

 Bar Claims – Gold found in low collections of sand, or gravel, in rivers, exposed at low water.

 Barren Contract – A contract vein, or a place in the contract vein, which has no mineral.

 Base Bullion – Precious metals contained in lead.

 Bedrock – The formation underlying pay-dirt.

-Bench Claims – Minerals found in narrow tableland on hill-side, above a river.
+Bench Claims – Minerals found in a narrow tableland on hill-side, above a river.

-Blende – An ore of zinc, consisting of zinc and sulphur.
+Blende – An ore of zinc, consisting of zinc and sulfur.

 Blind Lode – A lode having no outcrop.